 Matthew E.K.
 Hall

-Research and Teaching Interests: American political institutions, judicial behavior, personality psychology, constitutional law, and research methods
+Research and Teaching Interests: Law and society, organizational behavior and American politics, constitutional law, and research methods

-Matthew Hall specializes in American political institutions with an emphasis on judicial behavior and policy implementation.
-His first book, The Nature of Supreme Court Power (Cambridge University Press, 2011), won the C. Herman Pritchett Award for Best Book on Law and Courts from the American Political Science Association.
-His second book, What Judges Want: Goals and Personality on the U.S. Supreme Court (Cambridge University Press, 2018), explores the influence of personality traits on the behavior of Supreme Court justices.
-He has also published numerous articles in leading political science journals, including the American Journal of Political Science, the Journal of Politics, Political Analysis, Public Opinion Quarterly, and the Journal of Law and Courts.
-His current research projects examine the influence of personality on elite decision making in both political and business organizations.
+Hall's current research explores the role of politics in the workplace--how political interactions and values influence organizational behavior and how workplace experiences influence political attitudes and behavior.
+His earlier work focused on empirical legal studies and American political institutions.
+His first book, The Nature of Supreme Court Power (Cambridge University Press, 2011), which won the C. Herman Pritchett Award for the Best Book on Law and Courts from the American Political Science Association, examined the influence of Supreme Court rulings on the behavior of state and private actors.
+His second book, What Justices Want: Goals and Personality on the U.S. Supreme Court (Cambridge University Press, 2018), explored the role of personality traits in shaping the behavior of Supreme Court justices.
+He has also published numerous articles in leading journals, including the American Journal of Political Science, the Journal of Politics, Political Analysis, Public Opinion Quarterly, the Journal of Empirical Legal Studies, the Journal of Law and Courts, Law & Society Review, and Personnel Psychology.